Seven Brothers Islands

 The Seven Brothers Islands, also known as the Sawabi Islands or Seba Islands, is an archipelago in the Dact-el-Mayun section of the Bab-el-Mandeb strait (between the Red Sea and the Gulf of Aden).
-They are within the Obock District of Djibouti, and are a notable diving site.
-Even in English publications, the group is often called by its French name, Sept Frères.
+They are within the Obock sub-prefecture of Djibouti, and are a notable diving site.
+Even in English publications, the group is often called by its French name, îles des Sept Frères.

+In 2025, the islands were designated as biosphere reserves by UNESCO.

 Geography

 The archipelago proper is a chain of six volcanic islands spanning about 10 km in a rough east-west line: